Hi! I’m Kevin. I'm a sophomore majoring in public policy and computer science (B.A.S.).

 I believe in a world in which every person has free access to the sum of human knowledge.
-I've been an active Wikipedia editor since 2014, and I've served as a Wikipedia administrator since my election to that position in September 2018.
+I've been an active Wikipedia editor since 2014, and I've had the honor to be a Wikipedia administrator since my election to that position in September 2018.
 I was interviewed as a Wikipedia expert for a 2018 Slate article.
 Since February 2015, I've also served as Clerk of the English Wikipedia Arbitration Committee, Wikipedia’s highest binding adjudicative body.
 Most of all, though, I love the process of writing and editing articles, and I think anyone can learn a lot from giving Wikipedia editing a try.

 I hail from Des Moines, Iowa; back at home, as part of a series of projects aimed at improving the public discourse and engagement, I've been the Executive Director of the Iowa Institute for Public Accountability, a 501(c)(3) nonprofit dedicated to facilitating citizen-government relations and advocating for transparency and accountability in government.
 My projects at the Institute have included sunshine law advocacy, election recordkeeping accountability, and work towards enshrining as a basic principle the proactive release of public records.

 Aside from the Institute, I've worked on all sorts of advocacy projects across the Des Moines metro, ranging from direct campaign work to organizing political action groups.
 I help organize with Action Iowa and Indivisible Iowa, and I have interned with organizations including the American Civil Liberties Union of Iowa and Iowa Justice For Our Neighbors.